yugr/rust-slides/materials/materials.md

 - Rewrite the VP9 codec library in Rust: https://news.ycombinator.com/item?id=39537735
   * Assignee: yugr
   * Status: DONE (10m)
-  * Post is just about example kernel driver written in Rust
-  * Commenters discuss cost of bounds checks at some length but nothing new
+  * Main idea: post is just about example kernel driver written in Rust; commenters discuss cost of bounds checks at some length but nothing new
   * More materials: none
 - Is C++ more performant than Rust? https://www.reddit.com/r/cpp/comments/17zaiu6/is_c_more_performant_than_rust/
   * Assignee: yugr